 The fully equipped cottage sleeping 4-6 is set in a quiet residential area less than one mile from Aviemore centre which has many shops, pubs and a variety of restaurants.
 The local shop, pizza restaurant and fish and chip shop are only two minutes' walk away.
 It has been newly decorated and is furnished in a stylish but comfortable manner.

 All rooms are on the ground floor.
 Fitted kitchen with double oven, ceramic hob, microwave, dishwasher and washing machine.
 Attractive lounge with views to the Cairngorms.
 Master bedroom with king size bed.
-Second bedroom with twin beds which can be zip linked if necessary.
+Second bedroom with twin beds.
 There is a folding double bed which can be set up in the lounge if required.
+A single folding bed can be put up in the twin room.
 Bedding and towels are provided.
 A cot and high chair are available for babies.

 |Size||Sleeps up to 6, 2 bedrooms|